NasserMostafa1000/.net-Framework-Apps/README.md

 👉 [Download Cashier System](https://www.mediafire.com/file/9x4v1sfgb4hn5ys/Restaurant_Solution_Git.zip/file)

 **System Details:**
+- The application was built for practice and training to the ui on c#.
 - This app is built using SQLite, so no additional database setup is required.
 - Use the following credentials to log in:
   - **Username:** 2saadmahmoud312@gmail.com
   - **Password:** 1234
--the good feature is the app and the ui is so clean and easy

 ---

 ### 3. Inventory Management System
--This application is solely for training and handling permissions and binary systems You can download and use the **Inventory Management System** directly from the following link:
+-This application is solely for training and handling permissions and binary systems.
+You can download and use the **Inventory Management System** directly from the following link:
 👉 [Download Inventory Management System](https://www.mediafire.com/file/g5c1atwkfnk1s8i/The+Genral+Manager.zip/file)